toomuchdesign/re-reselect/README.md

 );
 ```

-The final result is a normal selector taking the same arguments as before.
+`createCachedSelector` returns a selector with the same interface as a normal `reselect` selector.

 But now, **each time the selector is called**, the following happens behind the scenes:

-* Run `resolver` function and get its result (the cache key)
-* Look for a matching key from the cache
+1. Execute `resolverFunction` to evaluate the `cacheKey` for this call
+2. Retrieve the `reselect` selector stored under `cacheKey` from cache
-* Return a cached selector or create a new one if no matching key is found in cache
+3. Return cached selector just found or create a new one if no selector was found
-* Call selector with provided arguments
+4. Call returned selector with provided arguments

-**Re-reselect** stays completely optional and uses **your installed reselect** library under the hoods (reselect is declared as a **peer dependency**).
+**Re-reselect** stays completely optional and uses **your installed reselect** library under the hoods (`reselect` is declared as a **peer dependency**).

-Furthermore you can use any custom selector (see [API](#api)).

 ### Other viable solutions

 #### 1- Declare a different selector for each different call

-Easy but doesn't scale.
+Easy, but doesn't scale.
+See ["join similar selectors" example][example-1].

-#### 2- Declare a `makeGetPieceOfData` selector factory as explained in [Reselect docs](https://github.com/reactjs/reselect/tree/v2.5.4#sharing-selectors-with-props-across-multiple-components)
+#### 2- Declare a `makeGetPieceOfData` selector factory as explained in [Reselect docs][reselect-sharing-selectors]

-Fine, but has 2 downsides:
+Fine, but has a few downsides:

 * Bloat your selectors module by exposing both `get` selectors and `makeGet` selector factories
+* Need to import/call selector factory instead of directly using selector
-* Two different selector instances given the same arguments will individually recompute and store the same result (read [this](https://github.com/reactjs/reselect/pull/213))
+* Two different instances given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector

-This is what **re-reselect** actually does.
-It's quite verbose (since should be repeated for each selector), that's why re-reselect is here.
+This is what `re-reselect` actually does! :-) It's quite verbose (since has to be repeated for each selector), **that's why re-reselect is here**.

 ## Examples